Medical expert of the article

 ACTH (adrenocorticotropic hormone) |

-From the APUD-system cells, tumors-apodomas develop, while they can retain the ability to secrete the polypeptide hormones peculiar to the cells from which they originated.
+Apudoma tumors develop from cells of the APUD system, and they can retain the ability to secrete polypeptide hormones characteristic of the cells from which they arose.

-Tumors that develop from the appendicitis of the gastrointestinal tract and pancreas are now commonly called gastroenteropancreatic endocrine tumors.
-At present, about 19 types of such tumors and more than 40 products of their secretion are described.
-Most tumors have the ability to secrete several hormones at the same time, but the clinical picture is determined by the predominance of the secretion of a single hormone.
-The main gastroenteropancreatic endocrine tumors having the greatest clinical significance are insulinoma, somatostatinoma, glucagonoma, gastrinoma, VIPoma, carcinoid.
-These tumors are usually malignant, with the exception of insulin.
+Tumors developing from apudocytes of the gastrointestinal tract and pancreas are now commonly called gastroenteropancreatic endocrine tumors.
+Currently, about 19 types of such tumors and more than 40 products of their secretion have been described.
+Most tumors have the ability to secrete several hormones simultaneously, but the clinical picture is determined by the predominance of secretion of any one hormone.
+The main gastroenteropancreatic endocrine tumors of greatest clinical significance are insulinoma, somatostatinoma, glucagonoma, gastrinoma, VIPoma, and carcinoid.
+These tumors are usually malignant, with the exception of insulinomas.

 What do need to examine?